destrofer/HugeArray/README.md

 # HugeArray
-PHP class that implementis array functionality but uses disk instead of memory to store data.
+PHP class that implements array functionality but uses disk instead of memory to store data.